matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

    information that a client would have if the threads list was aggregated locally (and generally matches the behavior if a thread root is unavailable, e.g. due to room history visibility).
-2. If the ignored user send the latest thread event: the server should treat the latest event as not existing and replace it with the latest event from a non-ignored user; with the caveat that the ordering of the threads is not re-arranged due to this replacement.
+2. If the ignored user sent the latest thread event: the server should treat the latest event as not existing and replace it with the latest event from a non-ignored user; with the caveat that the ordering of the threads is not re-arranged due to this replacement.